An In-depth Investigation of User Response Simulation for Conversational Search: Experiments

 \subsubsection{\textbf{Human Judgement}}

-In addition to automatic evaluation, we crowd workers from Amazon MTurk to evaluate our generated responses.
-The workers are required to have 500 lifetime HITs approvals and 95+\% approval rate.
-We provide workers 200 randomly sampled tuples of Qulac query, search intent, clarifying question, and generated response.
-They receive shuffled list of generations from T5, CI, and the copy-intent oracle without knowing source of each.
+We hire crowd workers from Amazon MTurk to evaluate the generated responses.
+The workers are required to have at least 500 lifetime HIT approvals and a 95+\% approval rate.
+We provide workers with 200 randomly sampled tuples of Qulac queries, search intent, clarifying questions, and generated responses, with a shuffled list of generations from different models without knowing the source.
 We ask the workers to score the generated responses according to two criteria, \textit{relevance} and \textit{naturalness}, from 1 to 5.
-The workers get paid at a rate of twelve dollars per hour work.
+The workers get paid at twelve dollars per hour.

-We define \textit{relevance} as whether the response is consistent with the search intent and whether it helps the search system better understand the user’s unspecified intention.
+\textit{Relevance} is defined as whether the response is consistent with the search intent and whether it helps the search system better understand the user’s unspecified intention.
 Relevant answers perfectly align with the intent, while irrelevant responses contradict the search intent or can be randomly off-topic.
-Similar existing metrics are adequacy \cite{stent2005evaluating}, informativeness \cite{chuklin2019using}, and usefulness \cite{sekulic2022evaluating}.
+Similar existing metrics with different names have been seen in prior work, such as adequacy \cite{stent2005evaluating}, informativeness \cite{chuklin2019using}, and usefulness \cite{sekulic2022evaluating}.